 First-time home buyers in Washington State tend to have a lot of questions when it comes to earnest money deposits: What is earnest money, exactly?
 Am I required to pay it?
 What is the average size of an earnest money deposit in Washington State?
-Where does the money go?
-Below, you’ll find answers to these and other questions on the subject.
+Where does my money go?
+You’ll find answers to these and other questions on the subject below.

-Earnest money is a deposit the home buyer puts down when making an offer to purchase a home.
-The purpose is to show the seller that you are earnest (an old-fashioned word for “serious”) about buying their house.
+Earnest money is the deposit a home buyer puts up front when making an offer to purchase a home.
+The purpose is to show the seller that you are “earnest” (an old-fashioned word for serious) about buying their house.
+Once the seller accepts the offer, (by signing it) they can’t change their minds, they are no longer able to accept any other offers.
+The seller needs reassurance.
 The earnest money deposit demonstrates your good faith in purchasing the home and your intent to move the deal forward.
 Hence, it is also referred to as a “good faith” deposit.

 There is no standard requirement amount for earnest money deposits in Washington State.
 It’s really up to the seller and the buyer.
-With that being said, the deposit sends a strong signal to the seller, so it could affect your chances for success.
+Some sellers request a specific dollar amount, but most just wait and see what the buyer has to offer.
+It is important to remember, the deposit sends a strong signal to the seller, and it could affect your chances for success.

 For example, in a scenario where there are multiple offers from buyers, a stronger earnest money deposit could make your offer more attractive to the seller.
-This kind of thing is especially important in hot real estate markets like Seattle, where there is stiff competition.
+This kind of thing is especially important in hot real estate markets like Seattle, where there is stiff competition among buyers

-In Washington State, home buyers generally make an earnest money deposit of 1% to 3% of the sale price.
-But you’ll want to rely on your real estate agent’s advice here.
-They’ll know what the “norm” is for your particular area.
+Washington State home buyers generally make an earnest money deposit of 1% to 3% of the sale price.
+You will want to rely on your local real estate professional’s advice here.
+They know the “norm” for your area.

-Most real estate purchase agreements have contingencies written into them.
-From a home buyer’s perspective, a contingency is something that allows you to back out of the contract under certain conditions.
-For instance, there are contingencies relating to home inspections, mortgage financing, and more.
+Most real estate purchase agreements have what are known as “contingencies” written into them.
+These are iron-clad deadlines that must be strictly adhered to.
+From a home buyer’s perspective, a contingency is something that allows you to back out of the contract under certain conditions and expect a full refund of the earnest money deposit.
+Contingencies can relate to home inspections, mortgage financing, and more.

-These contingencies protect your earnest money in the event that you back out of the contract.
-If you were to back out of the contract without having a contingency in place, you might end up forfeiting your earnest money to the seller.
+These contingencies protect your earnest money should you need to back out of the contract.
+If you were to cancel the contract without having a contingency in place, you could end up forfeiting your earnest money to the seller.

 Earnest money disputes are rare, but they can occur.
-As a home buyer, it’s important that you understand how these deposits work, and that you include the necessary contingencies within your purchase contract to protect your earnest money.
-Again, you can turn to your real estate agent for advice on this.
+As a home buyer, it’s important to understand how these deposits work.
+Work closely with your Real Estate sales professional to make sure you include the necessary contingencies within your purchase offer to protect your earnest money deposit.
 Your agent should be very familiar with this process.

-It’s called an earnest money “deposit” because it’s basically an advance payment toward your home purchase.
-So, if all goes well and your offer is accepted by the seller, the amount you paid in earnest money will go toward the down payment and closing costs (in most cases).
-So it becomes part of your real estate investment.
+Yes!
+It’s called an earnest money “deposit” because it’s an advance payment toward your home purchase.
+So, if all goes well and your offer is accepted by the seller, the amount you paid in earnest money will go toward the down payment and closing costs (in most cases) making it part of your real estate investment.